wp-plugins/external-video-for-everybody/readme.txt

 http://open.pages.kevinwiliarty.com/external-video-for-everybody/

 == Changelog ==

+= 0.8 =
+* Adds support for webm video playback
+* Adds a global option as well as a shortcode attribute to include a .webm file in the automatically generated list of videos for download.

 = 0.7.1 =
 * Fixes a minor bug in the line that calls the poster image for the embedded Flash object.